"Achieving Sustainability should not be our children's responsibility,

 Kelly D. Cain, PhD, Founder / Principal

-Kelly lives with his wife Ruth, various orbiting adult children, dogs, cats, chickens (and the spirit of “Rex, the Rooster from Hell”), 40,000 bees (give or take a few thousand), and various other critters on a 5-acre permaculture farm within an 80-acre intentional community he and Ruth helped establish in 1990 outside of River Falls.
+Kelly lives with his wife Ruth, various orbiting children, grandchildren, dogs, cats, goats, chickens (and the spirit of “Rex, the Rooster from Hell”), 40,000 bees (give or take a few thousand), and various other critters on a 5-acre permaculture farm within an 80-acre intentional community that he and Ruth established in 1990 outside of River Falls.

-Kelly lives with his wife Ruth, various orbiting adult children, dogs, cats, chickens (and the spirit of “Rex, the Rooster from Hell”), 40,000 bees (give or take a few thousand), and various other critters on a 5-acre permaculture farm within an 80-acre intentional community he and Ruth helped establish in 1990 outside of River Falls.
+Kelly lives with his wife Ruth, various orbiting children, grandchildren, dogs, cats, goats, chickens (and the spirit of “Rex, the Rooster from Hell”), 40,000 bees (give or take a few thousand), and various other critters on a 5-acre permaculture farm within an 80-acre intentional community that he and Ruth established in 1990 outside of River Falls.

 PROFILE